• Skip to primary navigation

 • Sauté Onions: Heat 2 tablespoons of olive oil over medium heat in a large skillet.
 Add the diced onions, sautéing until the onions are translucent.

 • Cook Potatoes: Add the sliced potatoes to the skillet, stirring to mix them with the onions.
-Add about ¼ cup of water to prevent sticking.
-Cover and cook for 15-20 minutes, stirring occasionally until the potatoes are tender but firm.
-If the mixture starts to stick, you can add more water.
+Cover and cook for 15-20 minutes, stirring frequently until the potatoes are tender but firm.
+If the mixture starts to stick, you can add more oil or water.*

 • Preheat the Oven: Halfway through frying the potatoes, preheat the oven to 400°F (200°C).

 • Prepare Tofu Mixture: While the potatoes are cooking, crumble the tofu into a blender.
-Add plant milk, melted vegan butter, rice flour, potato starch, turmeric, garlic, and salt.
+Add plant-based milk, melted vegan butter, rice flour, potato starch, turmeric, garlic, and salt.
 Blend until smooth.

-• Combine: After cooking the potatoes, transfer them to a medium-sized bowl and mix them with the tofu mixture.
-Alternatively, if your pan is big enough, combine the tofu mixture with the potatoes in the pan.
+• Combine: After cooking the onion and potato mixture, transfer them to a medium-sized bowl and mix them with the tofu mixture.
+Alternatively, if your pan is big enough, combine the tofu mixture with the potatoes in the pan (make sure it is off the heat).
 This saves you a bowl to clean.

 • Prepare a Baking Pan: Line the bottom of a 9-inch baking pan with parchment paper.
 See notes on how to make it fit easily.
 Spray the sides of the pan with spray oil if necessary.

-• Place in Baking Pan: Transfer the combined mixture into the prepared baking pan, gently pressing it towards the edges and down to achieve a uniform and pretty appearance once baked.
+• Place in Baking Pan: Transfer the mixture into the prepared baking pan, gently pressing it towards the edges and down to achieve a leveled and pretty appearance once baked.

 • Bake: Bake in the oven for 30 minutes.

-• Cooling: Allow the omelette to cool on the counter for at least 30 minutes.
+• Cooling: Allow the omelette to cool on the counter for about 30 minutes.
 You can place it in the refrigerator if you prefer a faster cooling time.
 This will aid in setting the omelet, and the longer it sets, the more it will improve in texture.

 • Flip: Place a cutting board or large plate over the omelette and carefully flip the omelette onto the plate.
 If you used parchment paper, carefully remove it.
 If you want to brown the top (which was originally the bottom) after flipping, broil for 2-3 minutes, observing to ensure it doesn't burn.

 • Garnish and Serve: Garnish with chopped chives or other herbs of your choice.
+Season with a little salt if necessary.
 Cut into wedges or bite-sized pieces.
-See the post for serving suggestions and condiments to serve with your vegan Spanish omelet.
+See the post for serving suggestions and condiments like mojo picon to serve with your vegan Spanish omelet.

 Notes